RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #82

+Also for dinner I had a salad and veggies and ranch.
+Alongside a hotdog and some organic cheetos.
+Very happy about that.
+It was a lot of food, but was totally worth it.
+The hotdog with ketchup and mustard was a really nice change of pace and option with the handful of cheetos.
+I was able to really savor those while I also enjoyed my salad and veggies.
+Was a fairly balanced dinner.
+So the hotdog was better with cheddar... still... it was only one. lol...

 ## #81

 Finished my one and only water yesterday... sad really.
 But I should be able to